facebookresearch/frankmocap/README.md

 # FrankMocap: A Fast Monocular 3D Hand and Body Motion Capture by Regression and Integration

-FrankMocap is an easy-to-use sinlge view 3D motion capture system developed by Facebook AI Research (FAIR).
+FrankMocap pursues an easy-to-use single view 3D motion capture system developed by Facebook AI Research (FAIR).
 FrankMocap provides state-of-the-art 3D pose estimation outputs for body, hand, and body+hands in a single system.
 The core objective of FrankMocap is to democratize the 3D human pose estimation techonology, enabling anyone (researchers, engineers, developers, artists, and others) can easily obtain 3D motion capture outputs from videos and images.

 ## Key Features
 - Body Motion Capture: